Alam Qahramana

-She attempted to form good relations with the Daylami Iranian commanders of the Buwayhids, and "She held several banquets in their honour, in the hope they would support the caliph against any opposition".
+She attempted to form good relations with the Daylami Iranian commanders of the Buyid amir al-umaras, and "She held several banquets in their honour, in the hope they would support the caliph against any opposition".

 Her ally Tuzun died shortly before the fall of Al-Mustakfi.
-When the Buwayhid leader Mu'izz al-Dawla entered Baghdad in 945, he arrested both her and the caliph.
+When the Emir Mu'izz al-Dawla entered Baghdad in 945, he arrested both her and the caliph.
 He accused her of having worked against him, had her tongue cut of and seized her money.

 She was the last qahramana known to have wielded political influence over the affairs of state.